Zika Virus: Questions & Answers | Allgood Pest Solutions

 “Is the mosquito that transmits Zika found in the U.S.?”

 Glen Ramsey: Yes.
 There are currently two mosquitoes in the U.S. that have the potential to transmit the Zika virus.
-Both of these are in the genus Aedes and both species exist throughout the southeastern United States, west all the way to California, and north to Connecticut and possibly farther.
+Both of these are in the genus Aedes and both species exist throughout the southeastern United States, west all the way to Georgia and Tennessee, and north to Connecticut and possibly farther.

 “Is Zika a new virus?”